 Whilst developing websites for users and recommending cPanel hosts I realised that it can be a bit of a pain to have to manage email accounts with cPanel.
 I decided to look for a basic yet functional cPanel Email Manager that I can give to clients so that they can manage their cPanel email accounts with ease!
-Even though I did find some, they either made things overly complicated or just weren’t good enough…so I decided to make my own cPanel Email Manager, and instead of doing it as a web application I opted to create a JavaFX application for it!
+Despite finding some small ones online, none suited my needs – so I made my own!

 What I did was create a JavaFX application that interacts with the cPanel API.
 I did initially look for a library that has a Java implementation of the API but couldn’t find one – so I made one myself (again).
 The app can be run on any PC or laptop that has Java installed (and the odds are yours does!).